gianpierodiblasi/LogicalCircuit/README.md

   - output: true if the connection is valid, false othewise (BOOLEAN)
 - removeConnection(name, index): removes a connection
     - name: the name of the node (STRING)
-    - index: the index of the node; used to indentify the input position if the node is an operator, -1 if the node is not an operator (INTEGER)
+    - index: the index of the node; used to indentify the input position if necessary (INTEGER)
   - output: NOTHING
 - *remove(name)*: removes a node
   - input